 IELTS - Score of 7

 The TOEFL and/or IELTS requirement for international applicants is waived for students achieving a score of at least 670 on the Critical Reading section of the OLD SAT exam (or a NEW SAT Reading Test score of at least 35) OR for students who have studied for at least four years in the U.S. or other nations where English is an official language.
 You can request a TOEFL waiver.
 Please note that Cornell does NOT waive the TOEFL/IELTS test requirement for students who have attended an English-speaking school in a non-English speaking country.

 - We want to review at least 3 years of secondary school records that list subjects you studied and marks received for each subject.
-State or national tests or other external exams taken should be included also (G.C.S.E., Hong Kong Certificate of Education, ICSE, etc.).
+State or national tests or other external exams taken should be included also (GCSE, Hong Kong Diploma of Secondary Education, ICSE, etc.).
 If there is a provincial, national or other board exam you will take on completing school (A-Levels, Higher Secondary Certificate, I.B., German Abitur, etc.) please ask the school official who completes your secondary school report to include predicted marks.

 - All transcripts and certificates must be official and must be translated into English.
 If you have attended more than one school, you should request a separate transcript from each school.

 - Do not send supporting documents until you have sent your application.

 - Please do not send materials in plastic covers or multiple envelopes and do not bind application materials together in any way.
 Lengthy bound documents cannot be included with applications.
 If you have completed a special project, submit a one-page summary and letter of recommendation from the teacher or other person who supervised the project.
 Do not send copies of individual awards or distinctions.
 These personal accomplishments should be summarized on one page.